aquasecurity/tracee/docs/docs/flags/replay.1.md

 **\-\-output**, **\-o** \<format\>[:path]
 : Control how and where output is printed.
 Format can be `json`, `table`, `webhook`, etc. Path is optional and defaults to `stdout` for most formats.

   **Note**: Replay mode currently supports a single output destination at a time.
-If multiple output streams or destinations are configured, only the first destination from the first stream will be used.
-All other outputs will be ignored.
+Configuring multiple output streams or destinations is rejected with an error.

   Examples:
   - `--output json:stdout` - JSON format to stdout